 About the Silver American Eagle Proof Coin

-These coins are minted in West Point, NY, and bear the mint mark “W” as proof of origin.
+These coins are minted in San Francisco, CA, and bear the mint mark “S” as proof of origin.
 1.5 million coins were minted in 1986, with declining mintages since then.
 Interestingly, no coins were struck in 2009, an unusual set of circumstances that add a layer of scarcity and intrigue around the coin.
 Production of these higher-quality proof-struck coins was held off for a year due to a spike in silver prices, leading to the supply being diverted to silver bullion coins for that year instead, and making the subsequent proof coins all the more unique.

 The US government guarantees each of these coins to contain one troy ounce of silver with 0.999 fineness or 99.9% purity.
 The coins carry a face value of $1.
 Proof coins are created with an added focus on aesthetics, and these coins are typically less prone to blemishes than silver bullion coins, making them excellent collector items as well as a popular investment choice.